Education

 ATS-optimized PDF

-Key Skills for a Instructional Designer Resume
+Key Skills for an Instructional Designer Resume

 ATS systems scan for specific keyword matches.
 Include as many of these skills as you genuinely have — the closer you match the job description, the higher your ATS score.